Generation's Investment Philosophy

 Investing for the Long-Term

-Numerous studies show that most of a company's value is determined by its long-run performance, and in our view a short-term orientation has significant negative repercussions for businesses and the global economy.
+Numerous studies show that most of a company's value is determined by its long-term performance, and in our view a short-term orientation has significant negative repercussions for businesses and the global economy.
 If businesses are forgoing value-creating investments to manage short-term earnings, this will damage their long-term prospects.
 A short-term perspective hinders innovation and research and development, diminishes investment in human capital, encourages financial gymnastics and discourages leadership.
-We believe outperformance requires a long-term outlook.
+We believe outperformance is achieved by taking a long-term outlook.

 A Systemic View of Global Challenges